Instances

 pinchtab instance navigate inst_ea2e747f https://pinchtab.com

-That command opens a tab for the instance and then navigates it.
+That command opens a blank tab for the instance and then navigates it.

 List Tabs For One Instance